Your trusted partner in cosmetic care abroad

 Days 5–7

 Sutures are removed at your follow-up appointment.
 Bruising shifts from dark purple to yellowish and fades quickly from here.
-Most patients can read, use screens, and move around comfortably by day five.
+Most patients can read, use screens, and move around comfortably by day five, and desk-based work is usually manageable from this point, though visible bruising may still be present.
 The initial swelling drops noticeably once stitches come out.

 Weeks 2–3

 Residual bruising clears and swelling continues to reduce.
-Most patients are comfortable being seen socially and can return to desk-based work.
+Most patients are comfortable being seen socially without makeup by now.
 Makeup can usually be applied from around day ten.
+Driving can resume once swelling no longer blurs your vision and you are off frequent lubricating drops, typically around the end of week one to early week two.
 Strenuous activity should still wait until your surgeon gives clearance.

 Months 1–3

 Incision lines fade from pink to near-invisible.
 Any residual puffiness settles completely during this period.
 The final contour and symmetry become apparent by month three.
-Results from blepharoplasty typically hold for 7–10 years before the ageing process catches up again.
+Results from blepharoplasty are long-lasting, often holding for many years before the ageing process catches up again.

 Refreshed Look Brighter, more alert eyes